Vietnam

 Special Application Instructions

-Semi-finalists will be contacted for a virtual interview with the U.S. Embassy in Vietnam.
+Semi-finalists may be contacted for a virtual interview with the U.S. Embassy in Vietnam as part of the process.

 Foreign Language Proficiency

-Proficiency in Vietnamese is not required at the time of application and basic Vietnamese training will be provided to the grantees, but we strongly encourage the grantees to familiarize themselves with some basic Vietnamese prior to arrival for their own comfort.
+Proficiency in Vietnamese is not required at the time of application.
+Basic Vietnamese training will be provided to the grantees, but we strongly encourage the grantees to familiarize themselves with some basic Vietnamese prior to arrival for their own comfort.

 Placement Type